 Some programs will systematically ping you with alerts to change your password, but some don’t.
 Be especially careful about updating your password(s) for accessing your email.

-- Set your devices to the most secure, privacy-protecting options available, and disable any features you don't use.
+4. Set your devices to the most secure, privacy-protecting options available, and disable any features you don't use

-- Be mindful of that fact that apps on your devices, especially your smartphone, do have the ability to track your location.
+5. Remember that apps on your devices, especially your smartphone, do have the ability to track your location

-What?
 Well, yeah, of course.
-If you're using something like the AMC Theatre app to look for movies at the nearest location, they do need to know where you are.
+If you're using a movie theater app to look for movies at your nearest location, they need to know where you are.
 The key is to keep it under your control.
-Go into your smartphone, find the app, click on "Location" and — voilà!
-You should have the option to allow "Location" access "Never," "While Using the App," or "Always."
-You should do this with all apps on your devices to make sure you're only giving out your location when you want to.
+Go to your smartphone, find the app, click on “Location” and you will have the option to allow access “Never,” “While Using the App,” or “Always.”
+Ddo this with all apps on your devices to make sure you're only giving out your location when you want to.

-Tech devices are embedded in our lives, and that’s not going to change.
-So it’s important that you don't leave the door open to someone else who’s interested in following you in real time... and I’m not talking about following you on Facebook!
+Tech devices are embedded in our lives, and that is not going to change.
+So it’s important that you don't leave the door open to someone else who’s interested in following you in real time...and I’m not talking about following you on Facebook!
 Be aware, and stay aware.